Desiwah/PulseMatch/README.md

 # **Support**

-**PulseMatch** is free and always will be.
-If it’s made your life easier and you’d like to help keep it running and support my work, you can do so here:
+PulseMatch's core features are free and they'll stay that way.
+If it's made your game nights easier and you'd like to support development and server costs, you can do so here:

 [![Buy Me A Coffee](https://img.shields.io/badge/Support_the_Project-%23539764?style=for-the-badge&logo=buymeacoffee&logoColor=white)](https://donation.8520456.xyz)